ivotron/popper2-paper/paper/paper.md

 * Add more exporter plugins for exporting Popper workflows to advanced workflow syntaxes such as CWL, WDL, and Airflow to enable interoperability between different workflow engines.

-* Currently, Popper supports logging to the STDOUT or a file.
+* Currently, Popper supports logging to `stdout` or a file.
   This can be extended to have an abstract mechanism to store and export logs to logging drivers like syslog [@syslog], fluentd [@fluentd], or AWS CloudWatch [@cloudwatch].
   Similar abstractions can be implemented to support different tracing mechanisms of containers like `dtrace` [@dtrace].